pulumi/pulumi-hugo/themes/default/content/docs/guides/testing/property-testing.md

 ---
-title: Property Testing of Pulumi Programs
+title_tag: Property Testing of Pulumi Programs
+title: Property Testing
 meta_desc: "Guide to property testing of Pulumi programs with Policy as Code (CrossGuard)."
 weight: 2